 adb backup //

-To create or take a full backup of your Android to your computer, try this command.
+Create or take a full backup of your Android to your computer.

 adb restore //